Luna Mexicana Cast

 Sharon Kung was born in New York, and currently resides in the Bay Area.
-She received her early training at the Jean M Wong School of Ballet in Hong Kong, and continued in the Bay Area before graduating Magna Cum Laude from the University of California, Irvine with a BFA in Dance Performance and BA in Economics.
+She received her early training at the Jean M. Wong School of Ballet in Hong Kong, and continued in the Bay Area before graduating Magna Cum Laude from the University of California, Irvine with a BFA in Dance Performance and a BA in Economics.
 Her repertory includes works by Amy Seiwert, George Balanchine, Lucas Crandall, William Forsythe, Bob Fosse, Yayoi Kambara, Molly Lynch, Dexandro “D” Montalvo, Robert Moses, and Donald McKayle.
-Her experience includes Thodos Dance Chicago, Menlowe Ballet, Kambara+Dancers, Dance Theatre of San Francisco, and freelance projects in Amsterdam, Morocco, and San Francisco.
-Sharon is returning for her sixth season with Oakland Ballet Company.
+Her experience includes Dance Theatre of San Francisco, Kambara+Dancers, Oakland Ballet Company, and freelance projects in Amsterdam, Morocco, and San Francisco.
+This is Sharon’s seventh season with Oakland Ballet Company.

 Born in Los Angeles, Richard Link was an undergraduate at Princeton University before deciding to pursue ballet.
 He received his pre-professional ballet training with South Bay Ballet, as well as dancing summers at Milwaukee Ballet and Joffrey Ballet.
 He began his professional career as a trainee with Kentucky Ballet Theatre.
 From there, he joined Nashville Ballet’s second company where he danced the past two seasons.
 His professional performance experience includes roles in Carmen, Sleeping Beauty, and Peter Pan, as well as featured roles in The Nutcracker, Anne Frank, Peter and the Wolf, Clowns and Others, and Degas and the Little Dancer.
 He is excited and honored to dance with Oakland Ballet for his second season.